Oxford, Alabama was founded in the early 1850s, and was so-named Ox-Ford due to the narrow crossing of the local creek.

 The petite city spreads itself between Calhoun and Talladega Counties, surrounded by lush forests, mountainous hiking trails and tranquil lakes.

-Oxford boasts a wealth of amenities with museums, performing arts centres and galleries, and outdoor activities to rival larger cities with superb golf courses, hiking trails, mountain biking and river rafting.
+Oxford boasts a wealth of amenities with museums, performing arts centers and galleries, and outdoor activities to rival larger cities with superb golf courses, hiking trails, mountain biking and river rafting.

 1. Choccolocco Park

-Down by the lake, information can be found detailing artefacts and structures found by archaeologists following the Civil War and Industrial eras.
+Down by the lake, you can find information detailing artifacts and structures found by archaeologists following the Civil War and Industrial eras.

 The park also serves as a modern recreational space for residents and visitors.